-Two hundred and five species of birds have been recorded thus far at the Kern Water Bank during water bird, upland bird and raptor surveys since this project began in mid October 2011 (Appendix A).
-Many of those are discussed below or in the previous report on the water bird survey (Sterling Wildlife Biology, 27 April 2012).
+Two hundred and eight species of birds have been recorded thus far at the Kern Water Bank during water bird, upland bird and raptor surveys since this project began in mid October 2011 (Appendix A).
+Many of those are discussed below or in the previous reports (Sterling Wildlife Biology, 27 April 2012 and 9 December 2013).